Author: Yambilla (contributed by Joy Blankson-Hemans)

 Political, economic and physical risks to global supply chain flows

-The more extensive a supply chain is globally, the greater the possibility of its exposure to local threats and risks.
+The more extensive a supply chain, the greater the possibility of its exposure to local threats and risks.
 This can be political, economic, social and physical risks for TNCs – the main architects of globalization.

 Supply chain is defined as a “network between a company and its suppliers to produce and distribute a specific product to the final buyer.
 This network includes different activities, people, entities, information, and resources.”(Investopedia).

-The diagram below gives a general overview of the risks in global supply chain:
+The diagram below gives a general overview of the risks in the global supply chain:

 Examples of risks: